Production AI is Terrifying (And How to Fix It)

 Models trained on internet data have seen some things.
 Without filtering, they can occasionally produce responses that would make your PR team nervous.
 The ModerationProcessor catches content that violates your guidelines:

-export const moderatedAgent = new Agent({ id: 'safe-assistant', name: 'safe-assistant', instructions: 'You are a helpful assistant for a community platform.', model: openai('gpt-5'), inputProcessors: [ new ModerationProcessor({ id: 'moderation-processor', model: openai('gpt-5-nano'), // Fast, cheap model for classification categories: ['hate', 'harassment', 'violence', 'self-harm'], threshold: 0.7, // Block if confidence > 70% strategy: 'block', // Stop the request immediately instructions: 'Detect harmful content that violates community guidelines', }), ],});The interesting part is that you define which categories matter for your use case.
+export const moderatedAgent = new Agent({ id: 'safe-assistant', name: 'safe-assistant', instructions: 'You are a helpful assistant for a community platform.', model: 'openai/gpt-5.5', inputProcessors: [ new ModerationProcessor({ model: GUARDRAIL_MODEL, categories: ['hate', 'harassment', 'violence', 'self-harm'], threshold: 0.7, strategy: 'block', instructions: 'Detect harmful content that violates community guidelines', lastMessageOnly: true, }), ], outputProcessors: [ new BatchPartsProcessor({ batchSize: 10 }), new ModerationProcessor({ model: GUARDRAIL_MODEL, categories: ['hate', 'harassment', 'violence', 'self-harm'], strategy: 'filter', chunkWindow: 1, }), ],});The interesting part is that you define which categories matter for your use case.
 A creative writing tool might allow more expressive content than a customer service bot.
 The threshold and strategy give you control over how strict the filtering should be.

 When Things Trip